paretoman/votekit/src/pages/issues.md

 * Animate +1 rising from candidate when they become winner.
 * Budget charts.
 For MES, show budget being spent in each round.
 Also, maybe also show comparisons between candidates in each round.
-* We should not be using an object oriented approach like passing VoterSimList and CandidateSimList to a viz function.
+* We should not be using an object oriented approach like passing VoterViewList and CandidateViewList to a viz function.
 It's too confusing and it seems to cross the boundary between simulation model and visualization.
 We should instead pass data to a viz function.

 ## Organizing Code